Maiyoj/Finders-Web-API/README.md

  * Access to  a laptop or a phone or a desktop computer
  * Access to internet
  * have latest version of browser installed
+ * Have postman installed for testing the endpoints
  * Install Ruby
  * Install mysqLite3